 I will never forget this day, and that moment time stood still in our Country.
 We all have our own stories of that day, and although mine can not even compare to those that suffered in pain and sadness of losing loved ones or themselves.
 I still felt the need to share and remember the emotions that consumed myself and many others.

-I began to get ready for school feeling empty and blank while wondering if class would even be held.
-I walked outside in a bitter silence, and began to head to my 3rd week of a new semester at DSU.
-The bitter silence was lingering my entire drive to school, and it felt as though every car on the road was in slow motion.
-The normal urgency of every car was consumed by deep thought and pain for what was going on in our Country.
-There was no signs of road rage, cutting cars off, and no cars were in a hurry to get anywhere.
-It seemed every car knew what happened and if they didn’t the bitter feeling in the air had to have struck their intuition.
+I began to get ready for school feeling empty and blank while wondering if the class would even be held.
+I walked outside in a bitter silence and started to head to my 3rd week of a new semester at DSU.
+The painful silence was lingering my entire drive to school, and it felt as though every car on the road was in slow motion.
+The usual urgency of every car was consumed by deep thought and pain for what was going on in our Country.
+There were no signs of road rage, cutting cars off, and no vehicles were in a hurry to get anywhere.
+It seemed every car knew what happened and if they didn’t know the bitter feeling in the air it had to have struck their intuition.

-During a moment of silence in my English class my sorrow and sadness began to hurt so bad for those suffering and the faucet turned on.
+During a moment of silence in my English class, my sorrow and sadness began to hurt for those suffering, and the faucet turned on.
 My eyes became blurry and I could no longer see the computer screen in front of me as tears fell down my face in a steady and endless stream.
 Why was I crying and sobbing so hard?
-I was pretty sure that no one super close to me was hurt or injured in the start of what we knew would be a war.
-I began to feel selfish for having such sadness, because I was so blessed.
-I did not want to take any attention away from all those who were suffering, and hoped desperately that no one noticed the flood falling from my eyes.
+I was pretty sure that no one super close to me was hurt or injured at the start of what we knew would be a war.
+I began to feel selfish for having such sadness because I was so blessed.
+I did not want to take any attention away from all those who were suffering and hoped desperately that no one noticed the flood falling from my eyes.

-Our teacher excused us early, and all my other classes were canceled so I headed home.
-As I walked through the door I needed to do something how could help.
-I am here in St. George Utah and so many in need were so far way, so I hit my knees and begged for those in the middle of this tragic war, to have some comfort, any comfort for their pain and suffering they were experiencing.
+Our teacher excused us early, and all my other classes were canceled, so I headed home.
+As I walked through the door, I needed to do something how could help.
+I am here in St. George Utah, and so many in need were so far away, so I hit my knees and begged for those in the middle of this tragic war, to have some comfort, and comfort for their pain and suffering they were experiencing.
 I began to pray “Heavenly Father, please I am begging you please, help them, help all of them.
-Comfort them and be with everyone of them.
+Comfort them and be with every one of them.
 Let them find their loved ones, keep them free from harm.”
 I stopped with doubt and even know I knew better I asked myself “What comfort or hope do they have?”

-As the day went on I was glued to the TV the images began to change and the dust and debris began to settle a feeling of hope began to cap the bitter silence.
-This horror America was watching started to change to hope as hero after hero fought to find survivors, and the energy of the nation pulling together in unity was so vivid.
-My hate and doubt began to leave and love actually flooded my heart for all those amazing people sacrificing their life’s for perfect strangers in need.
+As the day went on I was glued to the TV the images began to change, and the dust and debris began to settle a feeling of hope began to cap the bitter silence.
+This horror America was watching started to shift to hope as a hero after hero fought to find survivors and the energy of the nation pulling together in unity was so vivid.
+My hate and doubt began to leave and love actually flooded my heart for all those fantastic people sacrificing their life’s for perfect strangers in need.

-It is hard not to wonder why God could let this happen, but we were all bought for the same sacred price and with that we have a moral agency.
-We were given the ability to see good from evil, and some chose evil.
-An evil choice has great and tragic consequences and this horrible choice caused such a catastrophic tragedy.
-After this evil choice our Country together practiced their ability to do good, and united in love to help all those in need.
+It is hard not to wonder why God could let this happen, but we were all bought for the same sacred price, and with that, we have a moral agency.
+We were given the ability to see right from evil, and some chose evil.
+An evil choice has great and tragic consequences, and this horrible choice caused such a catastrophic tragedy.
+After this evil choice, our Country together practiced their ability to do good, and united in love to help all those in need.
 I witnessed miracles that were accompanied by God’s pure and everlasting light.
 I know with every evil there is good, and it is up to our moral agency to determine which side we stand on.

 I will never forget that day because of that horrible tragedy, but mostly because of the unity and love our Country had for a short moment.
 That day it felt there was no division in race and religion.
-That was the first day I did not feel America was at war with each other, because we had a a very common enemy.
-I only wish that this unity was not a memory, and I wish we could find peace with each other.
-“United we stand, divided we fall”
+That was the first day I did not feel America was at war with each other because we had a ubiquitous enemy.
+I only wish that this unity was not a memory, and I hope we could find peace with each other.
+“United we stand, divided we fall.”

 We have all received the same moral agency, so make your choice.
 Chose to be kind, chose to love others, choose to find peace, and chose to be wrong, unless your standing for what is morally right!”